jdoleary/Spellmasons/docs/TasksCurrentPriority.md

     - Diversity of playstyle (classes?)

 ## Performance
+- Freeze + target circle +arrow slowed down the computer when only myself and 1 archer was selected while I was moving around
+- Optimize: targeting spells seem pretty slow in prediction
 - Prediction slowing down
     - "You may still cast this spell, but it is too powerful to predict" (Get copy review)
 - Testing on worse devises